INFORSE-Europe_logo

 • Dyfi Eco Valley Partnership's Renewable Energy Project.

-This project, which is located in Dyfi Valley, near Machynlleth, mid Waleswas, was formed to enable local people to install small-scale renewable energy schemes.
+This project, which is located in Dyfi Valley, near Machynlleth, mid Wales, was formed to enable local people to install small-scale renewable energy schemes.
 It aimed to benefit the community’s 12,500 or so residents by encouraging local people to engage with energy issues or establishing some community-based renewable energy installations.

 The European Commission provided 35% of the funding from the European Regional Development Fund (ERDF).
 The EU funding enabled the project to grant-aid eligible schemes at a rate of up to 30% of capital costs.